Limits of Cubic Differentials and Buildings: No branching

 To prove statement (2), note we need only prove the "only if" part.
 So assume $q_j \in \overline{r_ir_{i+1}}$.
 As $q_i,r_i,r_{i+1}$ are the vertices of a triangle, we see $j\neq i$.
 To find a contradiction, assume $j<i-1$ or $j>i+1$ and that $q_j\in\overline{r_i r_{i+1}}$.
 Recall $q_j = \overline{r_{j-1}r_j} \cap \overline{r_{j+1} r_{j+2}}$.
 By convexity, $T_j \supset P$.
 Since $P$ is a convex polygon, it is the intersection of $n$ closed half-planes $H_k$, each bounded by $\overline{r_kr_{k+1}}\supset e_k$.
 Since $q_j \in \overline{r_ir_{i+1}}$, we see $P$ is a subset of the smaller triangle $T_j \cap H_i$, which cannot contain both $e_{j-1}$ and $e_{j+1}$.
 This is a contradiction. \end{proof}

 The columns of the matrices $L_{-}$, $L_{+}$ project to the vertices of a circumscribed triangle of $P$, whereas the columns of $L_{0}$ project to the vertices of an inscribed triangle.
 Moreover, the middle vertex of an inscribed triangle is always obtained as $L_{0}e_{i}$ where $Se_{i}$ is the eigenvector corresponding to the highest eigenvalue of $F_{T}(z)$.
 The unipotent matrices arise then by taking the products $L_{-}^{-1}L_{0}$ and similar.
 We determine these unipotent matrices explicitly in the case $P$ is regular.
-Choose coordinates in $\RP^2$ so that
+Choose a coordinate frame in $\R^{3}$ in which $r_{j}$ takes the form

 We then compute that